 What about industry-specific grants in Oregon?

 Many of the grants available to small businesses throughout Oregon are industry-specific, meaning they are available only to businesses in certain sectors.
-According to USGrants.org, the most commonly represented industries in Oregon grant-funding include:
+Many of the grants available to small businesses throughout Oregon are industry-specific, meaning they are available only to businesses in certain sectors.
+The most commonly represented industries in Oregon grant funding include professional, scientific, and technical services; administrative and support services; and accommodation and food services.

 Federal grants available to Oregon businesses